AU Connect

 Application and documentation

-The application includes both a project description and a budget and must be signed by the applicant's manager and approved by the head of department.
+The application includes both a project description and a budget and must be signed and approved by the head of department.

 Documentation and coverage of costs: